dragonrobotics/dragonrobotics.github.io/index.md

 In short: if you have code that looks like `objectA.objectB.objectC.method()`, you are probably doing something wrong, and are strongly advised to look over the rest of your code for bad design.
+  * Certain methods and objects, such as pipelines, are _specifically designed_ to be chained.
+They're exceptions to this rule, though you should keep the 80-character line length limit in mind when using them.
 * **All files should have a header comment block.** You should be able to get a good, brief summary of the file's purpose and recent history by looking at the first few lines.